rern/rAudio/README.md

 	- RPi1, Zero: 50+ seconds
 - After initial boot:
 	- If there's a connected display, IP address for connecting from remote devices will be displayed.
+		- Continue on this display or from remote browser
+	- Open browser on remote device at `http://IP_address` or `http://rAudio.local`
 	- On 1st screen: *(run once)*
 		- Set `root` password - Accept default or set new one
 		- Set `Raspberry Pi with no display (headless)`: